Christopher Citro’s

 This is a live online writing workshop.
 Registered participants will receive a Zoom link prior to the beginning of classes.
 Registration will close when full (12 students).
 The class requires a minimum of 6 registered participants.
 Register early, as spots fill quickly.

-Class begins: Wednesday April 16
+Class begins: Wednesday September 30

-Click here to register by credit card
+Click here to register by credit card for the Earlybird Discounted Fee

 *